madflojo/automatron/docs/configure.md

 By default, Automatron will listen on port `8000` for any HTTP requests.
 When an HTTP request is made to Automatron the IP will be captured and that server will then be identified as a monitoring target.

-There are several plugins that enable other methods for host discovery, in this section we will enable the `nmap` discovery plugin.
+There are several plugins that enable other methods for host discovery, in this section we will also enable the `roster` discovery plugin.
 This configuration is within the `discovery` section of the `config.yml` file.

 ```yaml+jinja
 discovery: